Skip to content

 Collection Element type Description

-Types TypeModel All classes, structs, interfaces, enums
+Types TypeModel All classes, structs, interfaces, records, enums

 Properties PropertyModel All properties